Welcome Laurier members!

 No. UPP does not allow additional voluntary contributions.

-If you have prior additional voluntary contributions and/or special lump-sum voluntary contributions under the Laurier Plan, they will be transferred to UPP.
-After Laurier joins UPP, these amounts will be credited with interest based on UPP’s fund earnings.
+If you have prior additional voluntary contributions and/or special lump-sum voluntary contributions under the Laurier Plan, they were transferred to UPP.
+These amounts will be credited with interest based on UPP’s fund earnings.

 When you end your UPP membership, the balance of any accounts will be available as a one-time lump sum, or—if you are eligible for retirement—can be used to provide additional pension.